sudara/alonetone/README.markdown

 [alonetone](http://alonetone.com) is an independent music platform, allowing musicians to host and distribute their music in a non-commercial, easy-to-use environment.

 alonetone launched in January 2008.
-As of 2013 it hosts over 50,000 songs from almost 4000 musicians.
-We have delivered over 3 million mp3s to real listeners (not google and spambots!)
+As of 2015 it hosts over 58,000 tracks from 4500 musicians.
+We have delivered over 4.5 million mp3s to real listeners (not google and spambots, we are strict about excluding em!)

-## Give us some dev love

-Warm the hearts of musicians worldwide by working the *only* open-source rails app that provides musicians with a free home, a connection to each other and their friends/listeners.

 ### Bug reporting